maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 ## Some miscellaneous things Tim wants to do

-* Making an answer test should be like interaction elements.
+* Answer tests should be like inputs.
 We should return an answer test object, not a controller object.
 * $at->get_at_mark() really ought to be $at->matches(), since that is how it is used.
 * Finish cleaning up stack_utils.